Saltkatt/ProjectPhoneBook/README.md

 ````
 mvn package
 ````
-This has now created a .jar in the newly made target-folder that will run the program.
+This has now created a PhoneBook.jar in the newly made target-folder that will run the program.

 ## Running the program

 Run the program via the .jar file:

 ````
-java -jar ProjectPhoneBook-1.0-jar-with-dependencies.jar
+java -jar PhoneBook.jar
 ````
 Run only with maven: